Last reviewed 28 January 2025

 Scotland Cruise Ship levy

-The Scottish Government are expected to launch a public consultation by end of 2024 on whether to permit a potential cruise ship levy, which may be similar to the Visitor Levy framework applicable to ‘overnight accommodation’.
-Further information on the consultation will be published on this page when announced.
+The Scottish Government are expected to launch a public consultation in early 2025 on whether to permit a potential cruise ship levy, which may be similar to the Visitor Levy framework applicable to ‘overnight accommodation’.
+Further information on the consultation will be published here when announced.

 While best efforts have been made to verify the accuracy of the information, the information displayed should be used as guidance only.